CakeML/cakeml/how-to.md

 The CakeML language is heavily based on Standard ML (SML), but CakeML differs in some aspects and takes inspiration from OCaml and Haskell.
-Below is a list of difference between CakeML and SML.
+Below is a list of differences between CakeML and SML.

 ### Syntactic differences

 - CakeML has curried Haskell-style constructor syntax (see below)
 - constructors in CakeML must begin with an uppercase letter
 - constructors must be fully applied
-- alphanumeric variable and function names begin with a lowercase letter
+- alpha-numeric variable and function names begin with a lowercase letter
 - CakeML lacks SMLs records, functors, open and (at present) signatures

 ### Semantic differences